reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   private String manufacturer;
 ```

 The `@Document` annotation specifies the index name.
-By default the spring application creates the index based on the configuration in this annotation along with annotations for Id and Field as explained next.

-The `@Id` annotation, which makes this field the `_id` of our document, being the unique identifier in this index.
+The `@Id` annotation makes the annotated field the `_id` of our document, being the unique identifier in this index.

 The `@Field` annotation configures the type of a field.
 We can also set the name to a different field name.

+Spring will pick up this class and create the index in ElasticSearch based on these annotations.

 ## Indexing and Searching with Spring Data Repository

 Repositories provide the most elegant way to access data in Spring Data using finder methods.
 The Elasticsearch queries get created from method names.
-However, we have to be careful about not ending up with inefficient queries thereby putting a high load on the cluster.
+However, we have to be careful about not ending up with inefficient queries and putting a high load on the cluster.

 Let us create a Spring Data repository interface by extending [ElasticsearchRepository](https://docs.spring.io/spring-data/elasticsearch/docs/current/api/org/springframework/data/elasticsearch/repository/ElasticsearchRepository.html) interface: